dusanjp-and-pasomi/add-symbol-shoestring/README.md

 2025_09_09
 ```
 commands/upgrade.py
-If initially set up with apiHttps = false and then run an upgrade with apiHttps = true, you will get an error saying "nginx.conf.erb is missing."
+If initially set up with apiHttps = false and then run an upgrade with apiHttps = true,
+will get an error saying "nginx.conf.erb is missing."
 This has been fixed so that the error does not occur.
 ```